MrBliz/blizard.io/blizard.io/input/posts/web-scraping-with-fsharp.md

 <br>

-We can extract each season link using the `CssSelect` method with the appropriate Css Selector, then for each `a` element extract the value from the `href` attribute.
+We can extract each season link using the `CssSelect` method with the appropriate CSS Selector, then for each `a` element extract the value from the `href` attribute.

 ```
 let seasonLinks : string list =